ADimeo/Faultynet/FaulControllersREADME.md

 ## RandomLinkFaultController
 `RandomLinkFaultController` was designed for simple chaos-monkey style tests.
 The Controller starts by injecting faults on `start_links` links in the first iteration.
+Each iteration runs for `injection_time` seconds.
 Once this iteration is done, it injects faults on  `start_links + 1` links, until it finally injects faults into `end_links` links.
-Afterward the controller terminates.
-Each iteration runs for `injection_time` seconds.
+Afterward the controller terminates, unless in `repeating`mode.
+In `repeating` mode, the controller starts from the beginning, e.g. injects `start_links` random links with faults.

-`RandomLinkFaultController` supports two modes, defined via `mode`: In `"automatic"` mode, an iteration is started immediately after the previous iteration finishes.
+`RandomLinkFaultController` supports three modes, defined via `mode`: In `"automatic"` mode, an iteration is started immediately after the previous iteration finishes.
 In `manual` mode, each iteration is started only after the `RandomLinkFaultControllerStarter.start_next_run()` function is called.
 This includes the first iteration, which is not immediately started after calling `go()`. `go()` still needs to be called before any calls to `start_next_run()`, to activate the Controller.
+The third mode is `repeating`, which behaves exactly as `manual` mode, with the difference that after the iteration with `end_links` injection targets it begins anew with `start_links` injection targets.
 The fault controller can be prematurely shut down by calling `RandomLinkFaultControllerStarter.stop()`.
 This will shut the controller down after the current iteration finishes.